SM 32x275 [2xM8] / N42 - magnetic roller

 bulk discounts:

-Call us tel: +48 888 99 98 98 or contact us via form on the contact page.
-You can check the strength as well as the appearance of neodymium magnets in our force calculator force calculator
+Give us a call tel: +48 888 99 98 98 or contact us through form on our website.
+You can check the strength and the appearance of neodymium magnets in our force calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.